Select the poster title to display its abstract.

 The Tensor Network Theory Library is an open source software library that provides a large set of highly optimized algorithms from tensor network theory with a user-friendly interface.
 This software library is available online at:

 Tensor network theory is a mathematical framework that has proven very powerful for the numerical analysis of quantum many-body systems, and in this context can be exponentially faster than other numerical approaches.
 This is known since many years.
 Only recently, it was discovered that tensor network theory can be applied to general partial differential equations and that similar speedups can be obtained in this context.
-In my talk, I will present our recent work in which we show how multigrid methods can be exponentially faster when they are combined with tensor network theory.
+On my poster, I will present our recent work in which we show how multigrid methods can be exponentially faster when they are combined with tensor network theory.
 I will demonstrate this exponential speedup for linear Poisson and nonlinear Schroedinger equations.

 M. Lubasch, P. Moinier, and D. Jaksch, “Multigrid Renormalization”, arXiv:1802.07259 (2018).